Lifestyle

 Kaiserin Elisabeth im Morgenlicht (1) jpg

-She was a celebrity in her day
+She was a celebrity in her time

 She had very thick hair

-Sissi was a woman who cared about her beauty.
+Sissy was a woman who cared about her beauty.

 Back to top button